mujisung/mujisung.github.io/README.md

 This is a website for study, second brain zettelkasten, for Youngseob Won, undergraduate in Computer Science and Engineering, KyungHee University, South Korea.

-current interest is at AI, AGI.
-Currently doing intern at AGILAB, KyungHee University.
+current interest is at explainability, reasoning.
+Currently doing masters at AMILAB, KyungHee University.